rodrigosetti/spreads/README.md

     >>  payment_per_period * 1.08 + 100
     >>  645.9625

-The seven kinds of input one can enter are:
+The six kinds of input one can enter are:

 * Attributions (_e. g._ `x = 2*y`)
 * Remove a value (_e. g._ `del x`)